1990 Faucett Perú Boeing 727 disappearance: Aftermath

-Originally, it was reported that a total of eighteen people were on board the plane at the time of its disappearance, but Faucett Airlines officials later changed the number to fifteen because it was believed that three people had left the plane when it refuelled in Iceland.
-Records now show that there were a total of sixteen people on board the aircraft when it disappeared.
+Originally, it was reported that a total of 18 people were on board the plane at the time of its disappearance; however, Faucett officials later changed the number to 15 because it was believed that three people had left the plane when it refuelled in Iceland.
+Records now show that there were a total of 16 people on board the aircraft when it disappeared.

-Transport Canada spokesman Lily Abbass stated in the aftermath that the jet was off course at the time of last contact, and officials speculated that the aircraft "got lost" during its journey.
+Transport Canada spokesperson Lily Abbass stated in the aftermath that the jet was off course at the time of last contact, and officials speculated that the aircraft "got lost" during its journey.
 The jet had strayed hundreds of miles from its intended route to Gander, and a reason for this could not be established.
 Despite the pilots reporting that they did not have enough fuel, officials at Keflavík insisted there was no problem during the stopover there.
 Officials from the Transportation Safety Board of Canada (TSB) stated that they believed the aircraft had indeed ditched in the sea.

-An investigation into the disappearance by the Government of Peru was ongoing as of January 1991, but its findings are unknown.
-The accident was eventually attributed to poor pilot planning.
+An investigation into the disappearance by the Peruvian government was ongoing as of January 1991, but its findings are unknown.
+According to the Hindustan Times, the accident was attributed to poor pilot planning.

-The story of the aircraft's disappearance briefly resurfaced after the much-publicised disappearance of another airliner in 2014, Malaysian Airlines Flight 370, which vanished with 239 passengers on board and most likely crashed into the Indian Ocean.
+The story of the aircraft's disappearance briefly resurfaced after the much-publicised disappearance of another airliner in 2014, Malaysia Airlines Flight 370, which vanished with 239 passengers on board and most likely crashed into the Indian Ocean.

+Faucett Peru ceased operations in 1997 after several years of financial struggle.